lecoueyl/weaverjs/README.md

 ### Miscellaneous

 Copy miscellaneous files, such as `.htaccess` or `robots.txt`, to the root of `./dist`.
-If your project require custom settings per environment, then you can save individual files into appropriate directory within `./src/misc`.
+If your project require custom settings per environment, then you can save individual files into the appropriate directory within `./src/misc`.

 ```
 npm run gulp misc